Maumagnaguagno/HyperTensioN_U/README.md

 The most common case is what would happen if a task consumed an element from the queue and later on failed, that element would not be in the queue anymore and a different decomposition would take place.

 ## Assignment
-The result of an expensive call may be necessary across several terms.
+The result of the same expensive call may be necessary across several terms.
 Instead of repeating the entire call, one can create a new variable and assign the value of such call.
 Assignments are expected to be in preconditions.

 ```Lisp
 (assign ?newvar (call - ?var 5))
 ```